The plant-based homecare designed to protect our planet

 These beliefs are all consistent with Seventh Generation’s mission and are a key part of how we’re building the business.

-As a small business you were able to make decisions fast and keep an innovation mindset.
-How has this entrepreneurial spirit been preserved since joining Unilever?
+How has your entrepreneurial spirit been preserved since joining Unilever?

 We remain a semi-autonomous unit of Unilever and will choose where we connect into Unilever to help drive scale and synergy and where we remain separate to enable speed and agility.
 The truth is that we often moved too quickly as a small company and brought things to market that could have been better thought through and with the right investment levels.
 My hope is that we find the right balance between rigour and speed and agility as part of Unilever.